Granville

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Granville has 20 active public transport stops operating currently.
-These stops serve a mix of bus routes.
-There are 1 individual route serving these stops collectively providing 40 weekly passenger trips.
+These are served by buses only.
+There is 1 route in operation, offering a total of 40 weekly passenger trips.

-Transport accessibility in Granville is limited, with residents typically located 899 meters from the nearest transport stop.
-Service frequency averages 5 trips per day across all routes, equating to approximately 2 weekly trips per individual stop.
+Transport accessibility is limited, with residents typically located 899 meters away from the nearest stop.
+The service frequency averages 5 trips per day across all routes, equating to approximately 2 weekly trips per individual stop.

 Frequently Asked Questions - Transport